 Efficient, Quiet Performance

-Because high velocity AC systems create a less humid environment, your system will no longer need to work as hard and you will no longer hear the grinding gears of an outdated system.
+Because high velocity Air Conditioning creates a less humid environment, your system will no longer need to work as hard and you will no longer hear the grinding gears of an outdated system.
 Less energy being spent and smaller ducts means quieter and more efficient operation.

 Quick and Easy Installation

 High velocity ductwork is installed without invasive construction or much modification, so the process of getting it up and running in your home is painless.
 The size and flexibility of high velocity ducts also means that vent placement isn’t dictated by house and room design, but where you want them.
 This makes it particularly useful for adding AC to an older home that doesn't already have ductwork.